Skip to content

 Project pricing means our revenue is more bumpy than retainers would produce.
 We accept that.
 The trade is a clean alignment: every dollar we earn is tied to a metric we moved.

-For operators it means harder upfront scoping (the Map intake) but cleaner accountability (the go-live).
+For operators it means harder upfront scoping (the Map) but cleaner accountability (the go-live).
 It also means they’re not paying for our slow months.
 We don’t get to bill through a quiet quarter; we close projects, take the gap, reopen capacity when the next ones close.

 The takeaway